John Tamilio III

 Religion Columnist for The Lakewood Observer (Lakewood, Ohio): 2008 to 2012.

-“Homosexuality and the Church: An Inclusive Perspective” in The Messenger: Mainstream Coalition 94 (November-December 2004): 4-5.
+“Homosexuality and the Church: An Inclusive Perspective,” The Messenger: Mainstream Coalition 94 (November-December 2004): 4-5.

-“Called By Grace: Elucidating and Appropriating the Doctrine of Vocation in Karl Barth’s Church Dogmatics” in The New Mercersburg Review: Journal of the New Mercersburg Society 34 (Spring 2004): 3-11.
+“Called By Grace: Elucidating and Appropriating the Doctrine of Vocation in Karl Barth’s Church Dogmatics,” The New Mercersburg Review: Journal of the New Mercersburg Society 34 (Spring 2004): 3-11.

-“Friedrich Daniel Schleiermacher (1768-1834): Progenitor of Practical Theology,” in The Dictionary of Modern Western Theology, ed.
-Wesley J. Wildman.
-Boston: Boston University School of Theology, October 2002 (available on line).
+“Friedrich Daniel Schleiermacher (1768-1834): Progenitor of Practical Theology,” Boston Collaborative Encyclopedia of Western Theology, ed.
+Wesley J. Wildman (Boston: Boston University School of Theology, October 2002).
+This article is available online: Boston Collaborative Encyclopedia of Western Theology.

 “T.S.
-Eliot’s Eucharistic Theology as Evinced in Four Quartets,” presented at the Thirty-Third Annual Meeting of the T.S.
-Eliot Society, Washington University (St. Louis, Missouri), September 28, 2013.
+Eliot’s Eucharistic Theology as Evinced in Four Quartets.”
+Paper presented at the Thirty-Third Annual Meeting of the T.S.
+Eliot Society, Washington University, St. Louis, Missouri, September 28, 2012.

-Writing Poetry, Playing the Guitar, Biking, Watching the Red Sox
+Writing Poetry, Playing the Guitar, Studying Wine, Biking, Watching the Red Sox, and Fishing for Large Mouth Bass.